 This will make curl use the default "Basic" HTTP authentication method.
 Yes,

-it is actually called Basic and it is truly very basic.
-To explicitly ask for
+it is actually called Basic and it is truly basic.
+To explicitly ask for the

 The Basic authentication method sends the user name and password in clear text over the network (base64 encoded) and should be avoided for HTTP transport.